Graeme Dott

 Graeme Dott (born 12 May 1977) is a Scottish professional snooker player and snooker coach from Larkhall.
 He turned professional in 1994 and first entered the top 16 in 2001.
 He has won two ranking titles, the 2006 World Snooker Championship and the 2007 China Open, and was runner-up in the World Championships of 2004 and 2010.
 He reached number 2 in the world rankings in 2007, but a subsequent episode of clinical depression seriously affected his form, causing him to drop to number 28 for the 2009–10 season.
 He then recovered his form, regained his top-16 ranking, and reached a third World Championship final.
 In 2011, he published his autobiography, Frame of Mind: The Autobiography of the World Snooker Champion.

+In 2025, Dott was charged with sexually abusing two children.
+Prosecutors alleged that he abused a girl between 1993 and 1996, beginning when she was around 10 years old, and a boy between 2006 and 2010, beginning when he was around 7 years old.
+On 9 April, two days before he was scheduled to compete in the 2025 World Snooker Championship qualifying rounds, the WPBSA announced that it had suspended him from competition.
+Dott has pleaded not guilty to the charges and will stand trial at Scotland's High Court of Justiciary in August 2026.
+Although released on bail, he remains suspended from competitive snooker pending the outcome.

 Career

 Early career

 After winning the UK Under-19 Championship in 1992 and Scottish Amateur Championship in 1993, Dott turned professional in 1994.
 He slowly climbed the rankings, reaching the top sixteen in 2001, where he remained until 2009.
 Early successes included reaching the quarter-final of the 1996 Welsh Open and qualifying for the World Championship for the first time in 1997.
 Dott was a runner-up in the 1999 Scottish Open, the 2001 British Open, the 2004 World Championship and the 2005 Malta Cup.
 He scored his first competitive 147 break in the 1999 British Open.